feilipu/z88dk-libraries/ff/readme.md

 FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
 The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
 Therefore it is independent of the platform.
 It can be incorporated into small microcontrollers with limited resource, such as 8051, PIC, AVR, ARM, Z80, RX and etc.

-Current source version status is: 13b, Patch 2, July 8, 2018.<br>
+Current source version status is: 13b, Patch 3, September 3, 2018.<br>
 Current compiled version using sdcc version 3.6.9 #9958.

 #### Features